Also known as: step calf stretch, stair calf stretch, heel drop stretch, single-leg heel drop, calf heel drop

 What is Heel Drop Calf Stretch?

-The Heel Drop Calf Stretch is a simple standing stretch performed on a step or edge to lengthen the calf muscles.
-It primarily targets the calves and improves ankle mobility and dorsiflexion.
-Difficulty: Easy; suitable as a warm-up or recovery move.
+The Heel Drop Calf Stretch is a simple bodyweight stretch done on a step where you drop one heel to lengthen the calf muscles.
+It primarily targets the gastrocnemius and soleus (calves) and is rated easy - suitable for warm-ups and daily mobility work.

 How to Do Heel Drop Calf Stretch

-- Lower heel: Slowly drop the heel of the weighted foot toward the floor until you feel a gentle stretch in the calf and Achilles.
+- Drop your heel: Slowly lower the heel of the working foot down past the step edge until you feel a comfortable stretch in the calf.

 Muscle Groups